russelldmatt/brain-teasers/about.md

 ## About ##

-This site is:
+This site is a compilation of interesting mathematical brain teasers.

-- a place to collect interesting brain teasers that I've heard over the years and

-- a way to learn how to write a static website (using jekyll & github pages, FWIW).

 A few disclaimers: